sjbowen/storyweb/content/takepart/_index.md

 We hope this project will be as inclusive of everyone’s interests and backgrounds as possible.
 This includes, but is not limited to, people who do not visit museums and young people who identify themselves as: LGBTQIA+; from working class backgrounds; neurodivergent; disabled; having a migrant or refugee experience; from African Diaspora; from South, East and South East Asian diaspora; and/or ethnically diverse.

 ### How can I take part?
-We will design the social media app and museum interactive exhibit in design workshops with a small number of participants, and online activities with a larger number of participants.
+We will design the social media app and interactive museum exhibit in face-to-face workshops with a smaller group of participants and online activities with a larger group of participants.
+You can take part in either or both.

-### What will happen in the workshops?
+### What will happen in the design activities?
-Workshops will include sharing how you currently use social media and discuss climate action and other issues, exploring how objects in the Great North Museum: Hancock’s collection relate to these issues, and experimenting with technologies like artificial intelligence and social media chatbots to make discovering and including collection objects in social media conversations easier.
+Design activities will include sharing how you currently use social media and discuss climate action and other issues, exploring how objects in the Great North Museum: Hancock’s collection relate to these issues, and experimenting with technologies like artificial intelligence and social media chatbots.

+You will also contribute ideas for a social media app and interactive museum exhibit, and try out and feedback on prototypes of the app and exhibit as they are developed.

+We will do these activities in greater depth in workshops than in the online activities.

 ### When and where will the workshops be?
-There will be six workshops during the project, which will take place monthly.
+Workshops will be late 2021 and early 2022, approximately every month, and last for around two hours.

-Workshops will take place at the Great North Museum: Hancock or at Newcastle University, in central Newcastle.
+Workshops are likely to take place at the Great North Museum: Hancock or at Newcastle University, in central Newcastle.
 If COVID restrictions change, workshops will move online using Zoom.

-Workshops will last between 2 and 3 hours and are likely to take place late afternoon or early evenings to fit with your work or studies.
-Occasional workshop activities may need to take place at other times, but we will check with you to find a time that works best.

-Workshop places are limited and we need people to take part in all six workshops if possible.
-Participants will be offered £25 in shopping vouchers for each workshop they attend (£150 in total) to thank them for their time.

-### What will happen in the online activities?
-We will share the issues and ideas discussed in the design workshops online so that other people can discuss them and add their own contributions.
-There will also be some online activities exploring how museum objects, images and sounds could be used on social media, including using prototypes of the new app and interactive exhibit as they develop.
+We will agree the exact timing and duration of workshops with participants, once we know who will be taking part.

 ### When and where will the online activities be?
-Online activities will take place in parallel and in between design workshops, and will be held on the social media platform(s) used most by those who register their interest.
+Online activities will take place in between design workshops and will be held on the social media platforms used most by those taking part.

+### How will I benefit from taking part?
+You will help shape a working system that helps people understand global issues and work out what to do about them.
+For example, this could mean more people understand and do something about climate change or biodiversity loss.
+‘Co-designing’ this system with us could also build your confidence and experience.

+Through taking part you will learn more about artificial intelligence and social media chatbots, and their applications.
+You can also understand more about global issues like climate action and how museum collections connect to them.

-We are unable to offer shopping vouchers to online participants if large numbers of people take part in them.
+We will thank workshop participants with online shopping vouchers (£25 per person per workshop).
+We are unlikely to thank online activity participants with online shopping vouchers if large numbers of people take part.

 <button class="button" onclick="window.location.href='https://forms.office.com/Pages/ResponsePage.aspx?id=yRJQnBa2wkSpF2aBT74-h_5l3FMD60BOsj9J5EgE8OlUQTlZUFNJTFBORzFOUVJKSzlSTkxWSVg3WC4u';">
       Take Part